 Finally, if you purchase your flights using your GrabPay Mastercard and it gets delayed for over 2 hours, you can get complimentary passes into airport lounges.

 You can claim them for up to 2 registered flights per calendar year.
 You can find out more here: MasterCard flight delay passes

 Conclusion — who should get the GrabPay Mastercard?

-Generally, I find that the GrabPay Mastercard is most useful for travellers.
+Back when travel was actually possible, the GrabPay Mastercard was a pretty useful product.
 The numberless feature makes it more secure, and it offers a more competitive foreign transaction fee than most banks.

-As mentioned earlier, the GrabPay Mastercard seems a godsend for those already hooked on the platform and its rewards scheme.
+Well, the GrabPay Mastercard is probably more for those already hooked on the Grab platform and its rewards scheme.
 However, if you’re not already using GrabPay, there’s not much of a difference — there aren’t any direct discounts or incentives.